kvarak/dnd/docs/_Folk/beastfolk.md

 - **Size**.
 Charau-ka stand between 3½ and 4½ feet tall, and weigh 80-130 pounds.
 Your size is Small.

 - **Speed**.
-You have a movement speed of 25 feet, and a climbing speed of 20 feet.
+You have a movement speed of 25 ft and a climbing speed of 20 ft.

 - **Ape Weaponry**.
 You can use your teeth or hands to make unarmed strikes.
 If you hit, you deal bludgeoning (fists) or piercing (bite) damage equal to 1d4 + your Strength modifier.